Tommy Lee's nude photo sparks backlash over double-standard social media censorship

 The graphic photo, which remained on the Meta-owned platforms for hours before being taken down, launched an outcry against social media companies for applying what critics say is a double standard in platform guidelines that favor cisgender men.

-Nude content posted by women, transgender and nonbinary users, however, have faced far quicker and more punitive consequences, critics said.
+Nude content posted by women, transgender and nonbinary users, however, has faced far quicker and more punitive consequences, critics said.

 One user commented that Lee's penis picture "was on Instagram for 5+ hours before being pulled yet queer artists get banned all the time for art that doesn't even show genitalia."